dcyoung/dcyoung.github.io/_pages/resume.md

 - Unsupervised clustering for the organization of unlabeled data
 - Engineering of complex multi-modal feature vectors for clustering, classification and sequence related problems
 - Modeling uncertainty and calibrating networks
-- Creating interactive tooling and dashboards to visualize insights around data, training exepriments and production
+- Creating interactive tooling and dashboards to visualize insights around data, training experiments and production

 ### ML Ops